deavid/bjsonrpc/doc/source/tutorial1/index.rst

     returning value** or errors produced by the call.

 Any server method can be called with any of these 3 proxies.
-If you don't know what you should use, start using the *call* proxy because is the simpler.
+If you don't know what you should use, start using the *call* proxy because is simpler.
 When you need more performance you'll should take a look to the other two. *Method* proxy virtually removes the network lag on multiple calls that aren't required to be executed in serial order. *Notify* proxy doubles bandwidth the eficiency